-As the research above, two-thirds of shoppers have taken some actions towards supporting local businesses.
+As the research above, two-thirds of shoppers have taken some actions toward supporting local businesses.
 On Facebook, users’ clicks on searches for local businesses increased by 23% from February to May 2020.
 Retailers in Europe like Lidl are also working to bring more locally sourced products onto their store shelves.

 Another report by Paymentsense reveals that 62% of consumers are likely to stay loyal to the local businesses that continued to work to help them through quarantine.
 This retail trend will likely continue in 2021 as many people will still work from home.
-Therefore, local business owners should invest in promotional campaigns within their neighborhood to attract more customers and boost sales.
+Therefore, local business owners should invest in promotional campaigns within their neighborhoods to attract more customers and boost sales.

 Loyalty marketing is becoming more competitive

 One of the best ways to do this is to dig into the information and insights you have about your clients, for example: What types of shoppers they are, What channels they are using, etc. The next step is to group shoppers based on their profiles and buying behaviors, then customize your messages and campaigns accordingly.
-Businesses can then determine who their top customers are, who are gradually slipping away, and who needs to be re-engaged with a special offer or promotion.
+Businesses can then determine their top customers, who are gradually slipping away, and who needs to be re-engaged with a special offer or promotion.

 Live selling is the latest retail trend

 Hosting a live broadcast can be quite easy since it doesn’t require much production equipment or many-step processes.
 Set-ups can be simply a smartphone for recording, and one or two laptops running a video editing platform in the cloud.
-Producers can set up livestreams on Facebook (or Instagram) Live to make live selling more accessible and convenient, within only a few clicks.
+Producers can set up live streams on Facebook (or Instagram) Live to make live selling more accessible and convenient within only a few clicks.

 Creative content takes center stage